1200wd/web-coineva/content/use-nulldata-to-send-blockchain-messages.rst

 Nulldata acceptance issues
 --------------------------

-Not all Bitcoin nodes and Service providers accept Nulldata transaction or accept only Nulldata with a maximum size of 40 bytes.
+Not all Bitcoin nodes and Service providers accept Nulldata transactions or accept only Nulldata with a maximum size of 40 bytes.
 If you encounter this problem, you could set up your own bitcoin node and use this or specify an service provider when sending the transaction.